Wing Ning Wai

 Wing Ning Wai (永寧圍) is a walled village in Lung Yeuk Tau, Fanling, Hong Kong.
 It is one of the Five Wai (walled villages) and Six Tsuen (villages) in Lung Yeuk Tau.

 Administration

 Wing Ning Wai, as part of Lung Yeuk Tau, is a recognized village under the New Territories Small House Policy.
 Wing Ning Wai is one of the villages represented within the Fanling District Rural Committee.
 For electoral purposes, Wing Ning Wai is part of the Queen's Hill constituency, which is currently represented by Law Ting-tak.

 History

 Wing Ning Wai is said to have a history dating back 400 to 500 years.
 It historically comprised three rows of houses enclosed within a rectangular protective wall, with an entrance gate in the north-east front wall and four watchtowers at its four corners.
 While the entrance gate, built in 1744, is still extant, the watchtowers and most of the enclosing walls have been demolished.
 Some of the watchtowers had new buildings constructed on them.
+The altar situated at the end of the main alley has disappeared.